 The Warrior of Thunder picked up the candy bar but paused when he found another flower underneath it.
 He picked it up and stared at it, turning it in between his fingers with a reminiscent look on his face.

-"The last flower" he muttered.
+"The last flower," he muttered.

 Junpei had actually developed this trick to show Izumi in order to win her heart.
 He had planned to show her first before anyone else so he didn't mind showing Tomoki the imperfect version.
 But it took him a long time to actually finish painting one hundred small individual paper flowers so he had forgotten.
 He only remembered when Izumi had mentioned having a picnic.

 He smiled at the naïve foolishness of his thirteen year old self, wishing he could go back sometimes.
+But content with what he had now.

 Well, it was too late to succeed in winning the blonde's heart now.
 Not only was he planning on staying just friends with her but the first person he showed this trick to, wasn't her.
 It was to his five best friends in the entire world.
 He couldn't even imagine his life without them.